7 minute read

 Apple quietly shipped a 3B-parameter LLM on every Mac running macOS Tahoe.
-It sits on the Neural Engine, powers Siri and Writing Tools — and that’s it.
-No public API, no CLI, no way to call it from your own code outside of Xcode.
+It sits on the Neural Engine, powers Siri and Writing Tools, and is accessible through the FoundationModels Swift framework, but there’s no direct way to use it outside of building a custom app.

-Then apfel showed up — a Swift CLI that wraps Apple’s FoundationModels framework and gives the on-device model a command-line interface.
-It hit the front page of Hacker News, and it got me thinking about possible applications.
+apfel changed that.
+A Swift CLI that wraps FoundationModels and gives the on-device model a command-line interface.
+It hit the front page of Hacker News and proved the model was usable from the terminal.
+That got me thinking: what if I built something more specialized?

 macOS’s default shell, zsh, has hooks that fire before you run a command, when a command isn’t found, and after a command fails.
 They’ve always been there, but the options were either deterministic (Levenshtein-based “did you mean”), or an LLM that’s either too slow locally or requires a cloud roundtrip.
 A 3B model on the Neural Engine responding in under a second changes the tradeoff.